 W e l c o m e !

-Founded in 2002, the Public Program Testing Organization (PPTO) is an all-volunteer, tax-exempt organization dedicated to evaluating the effectiveness and efficiency of governmental programs and not-for-profit entities.
+Founded in 2002, the Public Program Testing Organization (PPTO) is an all-volunteer, Ohio nonprofit organization dedicated to evaluating the effectiveness and efficiency of governmental programs and not-for-profit entities.
+Another area of interest is media objectivity and accuracy.
 Our initial focus was directed towards an evaluation of the United States Social Security system, and proposals for reform of that system.
-Several items related to Social Security can be found on this page and on the Social Security page.
+During our research we uncovered a $2.5 billion scheme in which unqualified Texas teachers were being paid from the Social Security system.
+(See Texas Teacher Scam.)
+Several other items related to Social Security can be found on this page and on the Social Security page.

 Joe Fried, CPA, Director

 More examples of FAKE news (February 2017) Every time you see a report about “immigration” reform, and that report does not include the word, “illegal,” you have found an example of fake news.
 I won’t bother to give specific examples because they can be found almost every day on cable news stations such as CNN and MSNBC.
 The United States immigration debate centers upon the millions of people in the country illegally.
 It is not, for the most part, a debate about the desirability of permitting people to enter the country legally.
 When a journalist pretends otherwise, he is manufacturing FAKE news.